pklaudat/azure-solutions-architect-iac/README.md

-# Azure Bicep Training Repository
+# Azure Solutions Architect Iac Modules for Training

 ## Overview
-This repository contains core Azure Bicep modules designed for training resources in the Solutions Architect learning path.
+This repository contains core Azure Bicep/Terraform Modules modules designed for training resources in the Solutions Architect learning path.
 The modules help to spin up enterprise-grade labs on Azure, enabling hands-on experience with Infrastructure as Code (IaC) using Bicep.

 Each folder represents an automation unit, containing Bicep templates and associated parameter files.
 Deployments are managed using a `Makefile`, which provides a structured approach to provisioning and deleting resources.